sg-wireless/pymakr-vsc/README.md

 The sync limit is set to 350kb.
 If your sync folder contains more than that, the plugin will refuse to sync.

-## Manual install

-To manually install the plugin, follow these steps

 ## Common issues

-### Synchronizing a project results in 'Failed to allocate memory' error
+### Synchronizing a project fails
 Synchronizing takes a bit of memory, so this error can occur when code running on the board already is taking a substantial amount of memory.

 Solution: Run the board in [safe mode](https://docs.pycom.io/pycom_esp32/pycom_esp32/toolsandfeatures.html#boot-modes-and-safe-boot) when synchronizing

-\!\[feature X\]\(images/feature-x.png\)

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something

-## Known Issues

 ## Release Notes

-### 0.9.0 - Initial release
+## 0.1.0 - Initial release
-* Feature complete, same features as atom plugin 1.0.1
+- All basic features working the same as Pymakr Atom v1.0.3
+- Terminal implemented inside existing VSC terminal tab
+- All features accessagle as commands as well as status bar buttons